From Westchester to NYC. New York Regional Theater’s Burgeoning Westchester Collaborative Theater

 Not pictured, Take One for the Team by Carol Mark.
 Directed by Joe Albert Lima.
 With John Barbera as Will, Margie Ferris as Terri and Taku Hirai as Kevin.

-Posted on December 13, 2012, in Uncategorized and tagged Alan Lutwin, Campbell Scott, John Pielmeier, New York Regional Theater, NYC Theater, Richard Manichello, Rosary O'Neill, Westchester Collaborative Theater.
+Posted on December 13, 2012, in NYC Download, NYC Theater Reviews and tagged Alan Lutwin, Campbell Scott, John Pielmeier, New York Regional Theater, NYC Theater, Richard Manichello, Rosary O'Neill, Westchester Collaborative Theater.
 Bookmark the permalink.
-2 Comments.
+3 Comments.